Cyber Politics and Government MA Program

 About the Program:

-5. The courses will take place two days a week - Tuesday's from 1pm and Friday mornings.
+The program is suitable also for people who work during the day, courses will take place two days a week - Tuesdays from 12:15 PM and Fridays from 8:15 AM.

 The Master's Degree in Cyber Politics and Government within the school of Political Sciences, Government and International Affairs offers a thesis track for students of the program.